Dirac-harmonic maps with potential: Introduction and Results

-This article is organized as follows: In Section 2 we calculate the first and the second variation of \eqref{action-functional} and the stress-energy tensor associated to \eqref{action-functional}.
-The third section studies the potential benefits of the scalar potential \(V(\phi,\psi)\).
+This article is organized as follows: In Section 2 we calculate the first and the second variation of \eqref{action-functional}.
+The third section studies the possible benefits of the scalar potential \(V(\phi,\psi)\).
 In particular, we investigate if it can help to ensure the positivity of the action functional \eqref{action-functional} and its second variation.
 Moreover, we make some comments on the importance of the second variation of an action functional for quantum field theory.
 Section 4 focuses on the regularity of weak Dirac-harmonic maps with potential.

-The last section discusses various explicit potentials, both from the physics literature and inspired from the mathematical wishlist above, and their potential benefit for the mathematical analysis.
+The last section discusses various explicit potentials, both from the physics literature and inspired from the mathematical wish list above, and their possible benefit for the mathematical analysis.